hipay/hipay-docs/hipay-enterprise-sdk-ios/04-Installation.md

 You can customize the installation if you don't need all the components.
 For example, if you don't need the built-in payment screen and just want to install the core wrapper, you may only add the following line to your `Podfile`:

 	pod 'HiPayFullservice/Core'

+### Using a physical payment terminal

+The SDK can be used for physical payments on a mobile point of sale (mPOS) payment terminal (such as the Datecs' BluePad-500).

+If you want to use the SDK in a mobile app installed on an iOS device plugged into a BluePad-500 payment terminal, then you have to customize the installation.

+The underlying framework allowing the BluePad-500 payment terminal to process payments is not included by default.
+In order to use the SDK for physical payments through such a terminal, add these two lines into the Podfile (instead of the default installation line `pod 'HiPayFullservice'`):

+	pod 'HiPayFullservice/Core'
+	pod 'HiPayFullservice/Datecs-POS'